 The financial sanctions targets are also listed in the UK's Consolidated List of Financial Sanctions Targets.

 The US has issued wide ranging financial and trade sanctions since 2014 in respect of Russia in connection with actions which undermine the sovereignty of Ukraine.
 Further sanctions have also been imposed based on concerns of cyber attacks and in response to the chemical attack in Salisbury, England, referred to as the 'Skripal poisoning'.

 The US has also imposed almost a total embargo on trade and services with the Crimea Region.

 For the most part US sanctions apply to US entities and bodies incorporated under the laws of the US; to US citizens and permanent resident aliens anywhere in the world and to any individuals, entities or bodies whilst in, or carrying out business in, the US.
 They also apply to dealings with US origin goods, technology, including certain foreign made products incorporating US-origin goods or technology, and involving the US financial system.

 However, US sanctions may be relevant to EU businesses and persons with no links to the US through contractual undertakings; it is common for banks, insurers and US based businesses to contractually require general compliance with US sanctions.

 Further EU businesses and persons may be subject to enforcement action by the US for dealings with entities, bodies or individuals listed on its Specially Designated Nationals and Blocked Persons List, known as the SDN list, which includes certain entities, bodies and individuals in or connected to Russia, and with any entity owned more than 50% by such entities, bodies or individuals.

-Enforcement action can also be taken for causing or conspiring to cause any violation of US Russian sanctions and / or facilitating significant transactions for or on behalf of any entity, body or individual subject to US Russian sanctions.
+Enforcement action can also be taken for causing or conspiring to cause any violation of US Russian sanctions and / or facilitating significant transactions for or on behalf of any entity, body or individual subject to US Russian sanctions or their family members.